 by ITV Central Producer, Raheem Rashid

-Many in the city have been stuck in limbo, as near constant restrictions have been imposed on them since the first national lockdown last March.
+Near constant restrictions have been imposed on Leicester since the first national lockdown last March.

 Last summer, as the rest of the country had Covid safety measures eased, residents and businesses in Leicester were forced to stay in and stay shut as a local lockdown was imposed in an effort to curb a rapid rise in Covid cases.
 It became the first UK city to go into a local lockdown, and has had some form of Covid restrictions imposed ever since.